The Institutional Animal Care And Use Committee

 - Taste: Some compounds administered in the drinking water have a bitter taste and are better accepted if sucrose is added.
 These include but are not limited to tetracycline, doxycycline and metronidazole.
-Adding 2.0-5.0 g sucrose/100 ml water making the solution 2-5% sucrose enhances palatability.
-See also IACUC Policy Additives to Drinking Water
+Adding 2.5-5.0g sucrose/l water enhances palatability.
+See IACUC Policy on Additives to Drinking Water.

 - Solubility: Some compounds may not be soluble and require administration as a suspension.
-Example is sulfamethoxazole-trimethoprim administered in the drinking water.
+An example is sulfamethoxazole-trimethoprim administered in the drinking water.
 This suspension must be shaken daily to assure proper dosage.

 - Toxicity: PI to document (literature search) any new compound or vehicle to be administered to animals in order to determine limitations to use and side effects.

-- Phosphate Buffered Saline (PBS): Whenever possible use sterile normal bufferd saline (PBS) as a solvent.
+- Phosphate Buffered Saline (PBS): Whenever possible use sterile normal buffered saline (PBS) as a solvent.
 If the compound to be administered is not soluble in PBS other possible vehicles include:

 - DMSO (Dimethyl sulfoxide) 0.5% – 5%: An antioxidant, DMSO [(CH3)2SO] is a highly reactive, amphipathic molecule with a highly polar domain and two apolar groups, making it soluble in both aqueous and organic media.
-Due to its anti-inflammatory properties and the ability to scavenge reactive oxygen particles, DMSO has been used for the treatment of several diseases.
-Therapeutic and toxic agents that are not soluble in water are often soluble in DMSO.
-7,8
+Due to its anti-inflammatory properties and the ability to scavenge reactive oxygen particles, DMSO has been purposed for the treatment of several diseases.
+Therapeutic and toxic agents that are not soluble in water are often soluble in DMSO.7, 8

-- Methylcellulose 2%: is used as a thickener and emulsifier in various food and cosmetic products, and also as a treatment of constipation.
-Methylcellulose is a stable sugar with low toxicity and one of the safest and most widely used vehicles available when administered per os.
+- Methylcellulose 2%: This is used as a thickener and emulsifier in various food and cosmetic products, and also as a treatment of constipation.
 PO (gavage) or topical administration appears safe.
 Other routes of administration must be scientifically justified.
-Characteristics of methylcellulose include its viscosity expressed in centiPoise (cP) and percentage concentration, both of which must be considered when administered to animals.
+Methylcellulose is a stable sugar with low toxicity and one of the safest and most widely used vehicles available when administered per os.
+Characteristics of methylcellulose affecting its viscosity include percentage and cp grade which must be considered when administered to animals.

 - Corn oil: Gavage administration only.
-See tables 1 and 2 for recommended volumes.
+See Tables 1 and 2 at the bottom of this page for recommended volumes.

 - Sesame oil: Gavage administration only.
-See tables 1 and 2 for recommended volumes.
+See Tables 1 and 2 at the bottom of this page for recommended volumes.